 In order to gather the required data on the management and utilization of the wild nutraceutical plants, various socioeconomic survey methods and ethnobotanical techniques were employed.
-These methods and techniques include semi-structured questionnaire conducting household interview, Focus Group Discussion (FGD), pair-wise ranking, transect walk and informants interview well situational analysis.
-Participants of FGD and key informant interviews were purposively identified from community members on the basis of their age, traditional knowledge of the wild edible and medicinal plants and also their period of residence in the area.
-Accordingly, key informant interview with fifteen participants (five in each Kebele) and six FGDs (two in each Kebele) were conducted.4 al., 1997; Edwards and Sileshi Nemomissa 2003) were followed.
+These methods and techniques include semi-structured questionnaire for conducting household interview, Focus Group Discussion (FGD), pair-wise ranking, transect walk and kev informants interview well as as situational analysis.
+Participants of FGD and key informant interviews were purposively identified from the community members on the basis of their age, traditional knowledge of the wild edible and medicinal plants and also their period of residence in the area.
+Accordingly, key informant interview with fifteen participants (five in each Kebele) and six FGDs (two in each Kebele) were conducted.

+For the application of the aforementioned data collection methods, standard procedures followed bv previous similar studies (Martin, 1995; Alexiades, 1996; Cotton, 1996; Mesfin Tadesse and Hedberg 1995; Edwards et al..
+1997; Edwards and Sileshi Nemomissa 2003) were followed.
 In addition, for the purpose of identifying scientific names of wild nutraceutical trees and shrubs (after their local names were identified by key informants, mainly by elder members of the community), an identification manual: 'Useful Trees and Shrubs of Ethiopia (Azene et al., 2007)' was used.

 Methods of Data Analysis